OPEX: Worldwide Operational Excellence Initiative

 Strategy for continuous improvement

-ROI pursues a unique strategy, not only in the case of the steel group, but in all OPEX projects, for identifying and activating the potential for continuous excellence improvements in companies.
-With its dedicated OPEX model, ROI does not create standard solutions but enables the organisation to solve its own problems.
+ROI-EFESO pursues a unique strategy, not only in the case of the steel group, but in all OPEX projects, for identifying and activating the potential for continuous excellence improvements in companies.
+With its dedicated OPEX model, ROI-EFESO does not create standard solutions but enables the organisation to solve its own problems.
 The joint OPEX projects create the necessary transparency and define the starting points.
-The holistic consideration of four core elements plays a central role here: organisation, employees, cycle & goals and Standards.
+The holistic consideration of four core elements plays a central role here: organisation, employees, cycle & goals and standards.

 Organisation & employees: qualification as a trigger